LSD Overdose Signs, Symptoms, Risk Factors, Prevention, and Treatment

-When someone experiences an LSD “overdose,” likely they have experienced what is more commonly known as a “bad trip.”
+When someone experiences an LSD “overdose,” they likely have experienced what is more commonly known as a “bad trip.”
 This is not to say that LSD use is without its dose-dependent dangers, however.
-Severe injury and death has occurred as an indirect result of using LSD, in that accidents, self-mutilation, and suicide have occurred during these trips, when people are largely unaware of what they are doing 4.
+Severe injury and death has occurred as an indirect result of using LSD, in that accidents, self-mutilation, and suicide have occurred during these trips, when people are largely unaware of what they are doing.4

-Some commonly experienced side effects of LSD can include 4:
+Some commonly experienced side effects of LSD can include:4

 - Dilated pupils.

 - Dry mouth.